Rsantct/pe.audio.sys/README.md

 The most popular software for room Eq is REW https://www.roomeqwizard.com

-As experimental FIR DRC correction software you can consider:
+As experimental FIR DRC correction software you could also consider:

 **https://github.com/rripio/DSC**